Polo G

-Taurus Tremani Bartlett (born January 6, 1999), known professionally as Polo G, is an American rapper.
+Taurus Tremani Bartlett (born January 6, 1999), known professionally as Polo G, is an American rapper, singer, and songwriter.
 He rose to prominence with his singles "Finer Things" and "Pop Out" (featuring Lil Tjay).
-His debut album Die a Legend (2019) peaked at number six on the US Billboard 200 and was certified platinum by the RIAA.
+His debut album Die a Legend (2019) peaked at number six on the US Billboard 200 and was certified double platinum by the RIAA, a feat matched by his two subsequent albums.

-Bartlett's second studio album, The Goat (2020), peaked at number two on the Billboard 200 and charted ten singles on the Billboard Hot 100 chart.
-His mainstream success continued with his third studio album Hall of Fame (2021), which became Bartlett's first chart topping album and included his first number-one single "Rapstar".
+Bartlett's second studio album, The Goat (2020), peaked at number two on the Billboard 200 and contained ten songs which charted on the Billboard Hot 100 chart.
+His third studio album, Hall of Fame (2021), was met with continued success as it became Bartlett's first chart-topping album, also spawning his first number-one single, "Rapstar".

 Early life

 Taurus Tremani Bartlett was born on January 6, 1999, and raised in the Marshall Field Garden Apartments, located in the Old Town neighborhood on the north side of Chicago, Illinois, to Taurus Bartlett and Stacia Mac.
 Mac, a former property manager, serves as Bartlett's manager.
 He is the second of four children, having an older sister, a younger brother, Taurean, who's also a rapper under the stage name Trench Baby, and a younger sister.
+In his hit song, "I Know," Bartlett reveals his experience of being molested at a young age featured on his second studio album in 2020, "The Goat", where he says, "By his auntie, he was molested as a baby boy", speaking from a second-person view.
+He confirms this in an interview two years later in 2022.
+"The realest shit I ever wrote was my second verse to 'I Know', my song on 'The Goat', my sophomore album, and I was just being very vulnerable.
+You know, and just speaking my mind, speaking what was on my heart, speaking about shit that I have been through, you know?"
 After graduating high school, Bartlett was accepted to Lincoln University with a broadcasting major, but decided not to go on his first day, opting to pursue a music career full-time.
-He is affiliated with the Chicago-based gang Mickey Cobras, which is known to feud with gangs like the Gangster Disciples.
+He is affiliated with the Chicago-based gang Vice Lords, which is known to feud with gangs like the Gangster Disciples.